Clemi05/html-css-cheatsheet/README.md

 ## My notes

-For this small project I created my own cheat sheet on CSS Selectors, using the book HTML & CSS design and buil websites by Jon Duckett.
+For this small project I created my own cheat sheet on CSS Selectors, using the book HTML & CSS - Design and Build websites by Jon Duckett.
 For this project I used HTML and CSS.